zhaaaa7/javascript/es6/class.md

 ```
 2. inheritance
 The subclass inherits all of the parent's getters, setters, and methods.
 You can also use the super keyword to set properties in the parent class.
 Each instance of a class has the same properties, getters, setters, and methods.
 Only the property values change.

+* super keyword

+The super keyword is used in subclasses to call a parent constructor(). super accepts arguments for the parent constructor()'s parameters.
+If you use this before super, JavaScript will throw an error.

 ```javascript
 class Toycar extends Car {
   constructor(color,size){